taosdata/TDengine/documentation20/en/08.connector/01.java/docs.md

 ### Obtain JDBC driver by maven

-To Java delevopers, TDengine provides `taos-jdbcdriver` according to the JDBC(3.0) API.
+To Java developers, TDengine provides `taos-jdbcdriver` according to the JDBC(3.0) API.
 Users can find and download it through [Sonatype Repository](https://search.maven.org/artifact/com.taosdata.jdbc/taos-jdbcdriver).
 Add the following dependencies in pom.xml for your maven projects.

 ```xml
 <dependencies>